PunarvasuS/PopcornCritics/README.md

 | Derrick | Technical Officer | Works with Teacher, Classroom TOs, and BOF TO's to form TPT lessons and Tech Talk Topics for Trimester.
 Also, facilitates learning of Technical Concepts within Scrum Team.|

 ## Sponsors
+Intrested in educational ideas
+* more specific explinations

+lists, database: comments and review

+movie review and every page has a behind the scenes to teach viewers

+movie site and jekkl site together

+hard code in html

+dynamic: loaded from api, structures

 [Back](#Week-Overview)